Photo courtesy of Jeffrey Bosdet

 SIGN UP FOR MY NEWSLETTER TO GET 10% OFF YOUR FIRST ORDER IN MY SHOP!

-Recent collaborations include: PI Creative Art, Wakefield Design Studio, Amber Lotus Publishing, They Draw & Cook, Palphot Marketing, Freeheart Drinkware and Langford Law.
+Recent collaborations include: PicCollage, PI Creative Art, iCanvas, ArtWall, Wakefield Design Studio, Amber Lotus Publishing, They Draw & Cook, Palphot Marketing, Freeheart Drinkware and Langford Law.
 My designs are also offered for sale on many wonderful print-on-demand products at: Spoonflower, Roostery Home, Society6 and Doc Cotton.

-I have been featured in: Uppercase Magazine, YAM Magazine, MOYO Magazine and on the Spoonflower Blog and the world-renowned Print & Pattern Blog on several occasions.
+You can read more about me and UnBlink Studio in: The World of Interiors Magazine, Uppercase Magazine, YAM Magazine, MOYO Magazine and on the Spoonflower Blog and the world-renowned Print & Pattern Blog on several occasions.
 I was included in the 3rd Edition of the Uppercase Surface Pattern Design Guide (Issue #41, April 2019), featuring "the best in up-and-coming surface pattern designers", and my work was displayed in the Adobe Textile Designer Booth at ITMA Barcelona (June 2019) and at the Adobe Design to Print Booth at the Adobe Max 2019 Conference in Los Angeles, CA (Nov 2019).

 For all my latest news, I invite you to check out my Recent News! page and my Blog.